-Since it started in 2008, the goal of the Children’s Financial Literacy program has been to provide financial literacy lessons to poor and disadvantaged children 6–12 years old.
-In a fun and playful way, the classes teach and encourage children why and how to have good savings habits at a young age.
+Since it started in 2008, the goal of the Children’s Financial Literacy (CFL) program has been to provide financial literacy lessons to poor and disadvantaged children aged 6–12 years old.
+The program is integrated within the regular school curriculum with the objective to encourage children to develop lifelong savings habits at a young age.
+The program also connects children with a village savings bank to enable community access to financial services.

 Starting in May 2016, Cufa expanded its Children’s Financial Literacy program with People Improvement Organisation (PIO) School in Phnom Penh.
 Many of the children who go to school at PIO used to live on or near a dump site.
 Funded by 100 Things (100things.com.au) this one-off, six month project sees Cufa working with hundreds of children at PIO to teach them about the importance of saving and using money wisely.